cortexproject/cortex/docs/configuration/config-file-reference.md

   # won't be checked.
   [max: <int> | default = 0]

-# User agent for the query.
-If not set, it won't be checked.
+# Regex that User-Agent header of the request should match.
+If not set, it won't
+# be checked.
 [user_agent: <string> | default = ""]

+# Grafana includes X-Dashboard-Uid header in query requests.
+If this field is
+# provided then X-Dashboard-Uid header of request should match this value.
+If
-# Dashboard UID for the query.
-If not set, it won't be checked.
+# not set, it won't be checked.
 [dashboard_uid: <string> | default = ""]

+# Grafana includes X-Panel-Id header in query requests.
+If this field is
+# provided then X-Panel-Id header of request should match this value.
+If not
-# Panel Id for the query.
-If not set, it won't be checked.
+# set, it won't be checked.
 [panel_id: <string> | default = ""]
 ```